zlatsic/ruly/README.md

-To set up the development environment, requirements must be installed either by calling `setup.py` or by installing them manually using `pip` and `requirements.txt` file on a 3.12 version of Python.
+To set up the development environment, requirements must be installed either by calling `setup.py` or by installing them manually using `pip` and `requirements.txt` file.
 Also, ruly's build tool, [`doit`](https://pydoit.org/) needs to be installed.
 Supported tasks can be listed by calling:

 ```bash
 doit list
 ```

+NOTE: Ruly's development environment is using Python 3.12, but since Ruly does not require any runtime dependencies, the lowest supported version is Python 3.6.
+To test any new changes use the platform tests (`doit plat_test`) and update the minor version if backwards compatibility is broken.